-If you’ve lost track of what debts you have, it can be difficult to know where to start or how to find out who you owe money to.
+If you’ve lost track of what debts you have, it can be difficult to know where to start or how to find out to who you owe money.

 Missing payments to your debts will affect your credit rating and could make it harder to get other credit in future.